lindsaychenn/Facial_Emotion_Detection_Analytics/READ ME.md

 # Objective:

 This project focuses on analyzing video data to perform facial recognition and understand human emotions in the retail space.
-We intend to create an intelligent prototype for companies to identify their customers’ emotions in real-time and optimize staffing using automated email alerts to the store manager in case of queue at the billing counter.
+We intend to create an intelligent prototype for companies to identify their customers’ emotions in real-time and optimize staffing using automated email alerts to the store manager in case of the queue at the billing counter.
-Another business use case of the project is conducting A/B testing for promotions based on human emotions.
-We would be using Python to record live video, Intel HAAR Cascades for facial detection and Loggly to ingest, process and build business intelligence dashboard on the video streaming data.
-We would be passing the log data to MySQL database for creating a repository of this analysis for future use by the business.
+Another business use case of this project is conducting A/B testing for promotions based on human emotions.
+We used Python to record live video, Intel HAAR Cascades for facial detection and Loggly to ingest, process and build business intelligence dashboard on the video streaming data.
+All the camera-detected data are finally passed to MySQL database to created a repository for future use by other business.purposes

 # File Introduction
     1. The folder named "age_gender_models" contains pre-trained ML models to identify two features - gender, age